Hero Background Image

 How much does conveyancing cost?

-Average conveyancing costs or fees can start anywhere from $500 and go as high as $2,200 for a complex transaction.
+Average conveyancing costs or fees can start anywhere from $500 and go as high as $2,200 for a complex transaction — for example, deals involving old-system titles, leasehold properties or company-title units, all of which demand extra searches and legal checks.

 However, you also need to budget for disbursement costs – the expenses a solicitor or conveyancer may need to pay to third parties on your behalf.
 These include fees for settlement, certificates and various searches, including council or water rates, roads, land tax searches and heritage listings.

-There could also be out-of-pocket costs for miscellaneous charges for photocopying, faxes, postage, stationery, phone calls and other administrative expenses.
+There could also be out-of-pocket costs for miscellaneous charges like photocopying, postage, phone calls and stationery.

 Expect disbursement payments to a conveyancer to cost: